timolson/cointrader/README.md

 A `Fungible` is anything that can be replaced by another similar item of the same type.
 Fungibles include `Currency`, Stocks, Bonds, Options, etc.

 ## `Listing`
-A `Listing` has a symbol but is not related to a `Market`.
-Generally, it represents a tradeable security like `BTC.USD` when there is no need to differentiate between the same security on different `Market`s.
-Usually, you want to use `Market` instead of just a `Listing`, unless you are creating an order which wants to trade a `Listing` without regard to the `Account` or `Market` where the trading occurs.
+A `Listing` has a symbol but is not related to an `Exchange`.
+Generally, it represents a tradeable security like `BTC.USD` when there is no need to differentiate between the same security on different `Exchange`s.
+Usually, you want to use `Market` instead of just a `Listing`, unless you are creating an order which wants to trade a `Listing` without regard to the `Account` or `Exchange` where the trading occurs.
 Every `Listing` has a `baseFungible` and a `quoteFungible`.
 The `baseFungible` is what you are buying/selling and the `quoteFungible` is used for payment.
 For currency pairs, these are both currencies: The `Listing` for `BTC.USD` has a `baseFungible` of `Currencies.BTC` and a `quoteFungible` of `Currencies.USD`.
 A `Listing` for a Japan-based stock would have the `baseFungible` be the stock like `Stocks.SONY` (stocks are not implemented) and the `quoteFungible` would be `Currencies.JPY`

 ## `Market`